juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## Creating EC2 Instance and configuring RESTful Server

-Inside our RESTful server, we will have hosted 4 microservices with the following methods.
+Inside our RESTful server, we will have hosted 4 microservices with the following functions.

 <b>Blogs</b>